 From time to time, for certain marketing campaigns, you may receive personalised online advertising after visiting our website.
 For example, we work with visiting producers and agencies to create relevant advertising for future events, and this might be displayed based on your device’s IP address.
 Many of these online adverts allow a facility to opt-out completely or refine your preferences to make advertising more relevant to you.

-- if we run an event in partnership with another third party organisation, your details may be shared in order to help us run that event
+- if we run an event in partnership with another third party organisation, your details may be shared with us in order to help us run that event

 - if we engage an external supplier for photography or video

-Why do we collect this information, and how do we use it?
+Why we collect this information and how we use it

-We will use your information for the purposes listed below either on the basis of: performance of your contract; your consent (where we require it); where we need to comply with a legal obligation; or our legitimate interest or those of a third party.
+We will use your information for the purposes listed below either on the lawful basis of: performance of contract; consent (where we require it); where we need to comply with a legal obligation; or our legitimate interest or those of a third party.

 Developing a good understanding of visitors, participants, ticket-buyers and supporters through personal data allows us to make better business decisions enabling us to operate, market our services, and fundraise more efficiently.
 We believe this will help us reach our goal of ensuring everyone is welcome at Birmingham Hippodrome.

-We use the information we collect about you:
+We use the personal information we collect about you:

 - to contact you if there is any important change to your booking or visit